-It’s important to keep in mind the symptoms of teen self harm.
+It’s important to keep in mind the symptoms of teen self injury.
 It’s estimated that about 17.2 percent of adolescents have self-harmed.
 Knowing the signs will give you the ability to get your child the proper treatment more efficiently.

 - Claiming to have frequent accidents

 - Wearing long clothing, even during hot seasons

 - Unexplained bruises, cuts, burns, etc.

 - Emotional/behavioral instability

 What are the risks?

 There are many reasons your child might start to self harm, from stress about to school to the death of a family member.
 There’s never one factor that causes teen self harm, but there are many factors that increase your child’s risk of partaking in self harming behaviors.

 According to Cornell University, these risks might include:

 - Gender.
 Statistically, girls are more likely to self harm than boys.